HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

 One year, when we were supposed to spring forward, we fell backward; that is, we set our clocks back an hour when we were supposed to set them ahead.
 It's weird when I think about it now because we didn't lose an hour of sleep, as you do each spring.
 We actually gained two hours of sleep that day.

-Still, we were concerned about losing sleep, so my parents decided to skip the 9:15 mass for a change and attend the 11.
+Still, we were concerned about losing sleep, so my parents decided to skip the 9:15 mass for a change and attend the longer high mass at 11.
 Only trouble, when we arrived at church it actually was 1 p.m., something we didn't realize until we were inside St. Cecilia's wondering what had happened to everyone else.
 Actually, I'm exaggerating.
 Since my family never showed up for church ahead of the crowd, my parents realized as we approached St. Cecilia's that something was amiss.
 We never got out of the car until we arrived back home. ("Bless me father, for I have sinned.
 I was happy that my family missed mass last Sunday ...")

 Ah yes, going to confession.
 This was very much on my mind recently because the local PBS channel has been rerunning the charming British-Irish series, "Ballykissangel," in which the central figure, at least in the first season, is a young English priest assigned to a small Irish town.
 One particularly funny episode concerned the efforts of an over-enterprising businessman to install modern confessionals at the Ballykissangel church, St. Joseph's.
 These new confessionals, imported from Italy, are air conditioned and have electric sliding doors.
 The booths are further equipped so that it is possible to fax your confession to the priest and have him send a return fax containing your penance.
 You didn't have to be raised Catholic to see the humor in this episode.